 Many factors are involved when it comes to weight gain and obesity.
 Sedentary lifestyles and poor eating habits play significant roles in the obesity epidemic.
 Genetics also play a role.
 But what about our gut health?
 Recent studies have shown that the an imbalance in our gut microbiota (GM) or the organisms that live in our gut, can be a contributing factor to obesity.
 The food we eat, as well as over use of ANTIBIOTICS , influences the diversity and composition of GM in our bodies.
 Additionally, our energy levels can also be influenced by our gut microbiota.
 Ongoing studies continue to reveal the nature of these connections, so as we lose weight, we want to improve our GM and not cause further imbalance.

-Research has also shown that bacterial diversity in our gut can help reduce body fat.
+Obesity Research and obesity statistics in America has shown that bacterial diversity in our gut can help reduce body fat.
 Additionally, individuals who are gluten sensitive, but who continue to eat grains can not only damage their gut health, but can also develop autoimmune conditions over time.
 In these cases, the body can attack its own organs such as the thyroid, which may further contribute to the inability to lose weight and the development of obesity.

 Maintaining a balance of “good” bacteria in the gut helps us maintain a healthy weight.
-Taking too many antibiotics can kill off the “good” bacteria in our gut.
+Taking too many antibiotics can kill off the “good” bacteria in our gut causing our gut bacteria to diminish.
 It is estimated Americans take more than two-times the antibiotics necessary to be healthy.
 While antibiotics are necessary for certain conditions, they are useless for others.
 And people can boost their immune systems and maintain better gut health by taking probiotics.
 A daily supplement is one of the most effective ways to fit probiotics into your diet.
 Certain foods also contain them, such as sauerkraut and yogurt.

 Gut bacteria can also determine your hunger level.
 For example, the microbe Helicobacter pylori can reduce the stomach’s production of ghrelin, which is the hunger hormone.
 As a result, people might think they are hungrier than they are – which leads to weight gain.
 Choose fiber-rich foods, reduce your sugar and grain intake, and exercise for at least a half hour every day to start shedding extra pounds.

 Getting to know your gut can help you lose weight, boost energy, reduce inflammation, and enjoy a flatter tummy.
-Not only will you feel better, but you will be taking steps to improve your health as well.
+Not only will you feel better, but you will be taking steps to improve not just your gut health, but your overall health, as well.